 Choose a PMS software with a commission-free booking engine.
 Direct bookings are among the most valuable sources of revenue for most properties.
 You shouldn’t have to pay to get bookings you worked hard for.
 When a PMS comes with a booking engine, you do not have to worry about integration problems.
 Look for a booking engine to integrate with your website and social media, making sure it is fast-loading and user-friendly, especially on mobile devices.

-Choose a software with a guest management module to save yourself a lot of time and to gain efficiency.
-Essential features to look for are guest profiles functionality, which works like a CRM to store your guest data, and guest communication.
+Choose software with a guest management module to save yourself a lot of time and gain efficiency.
+Essential features to look for are guest profiles functionality, which works like a CRM to store your guest data, and guest engagement.

 Guest communication is a time-consuming process with a great impact on guest experience and satisfaction.
-In order to automate this process, look for a solution with automatic email delivery, so you can send important notifications such as the confirmation email, Pre-arrival email, Post-stay email, and more.
+In order to automate this process, look for a solution with messaging functionality and upsell capabilities to generate ancillary revenue from upgrades and other services.

-If you need extra tools to complement your PMS software in functionality, look for a solution with integrated 3rd party solutions.
-This marketplace model of more services and tools, allows you to choose the tech stack that will work best for your property’s or market’s specific needs.
+If you need extra tools to complement your PMS technology in functionality, look for a solution with integrated 3rd party solutions.
+This marketplace model of more services and tools allows you to choose the tech stack that will work best for your property’s or market’s specific needs.
 From contactless check-in services such as kiosks and smart locks to online reputation management services and police reporting.

 You can also build your own tools or mobile apps that can be synced with your hotel PMS via API.
 To do so, look for a provider with an open API that is well-documented and supported.